surajssd/blog_contents/content/post/2026/ironies-of-ai-coding.md

 The irony of AI coding agents is that to use them safely, you actually have to understand your system _better_ than before.

 Automation will continue to push the boundaries of efficiency, but we can never maximize efficiency and thoroughness at the same time.
-The AI does not relieve you of the responsibility of the mental model—you need it precisely to know when the AI is hallucinating a fix or introducing a subtle architectural flaw.
+The AI does not relieve you of the responsibility of the mental model, you need it precisely to know when the AI is hallucinating a fix or introducing a subtle architectural flaw.

 Embrace the agents to write the boilerplate, write the tests, and even write the HTML dashboards.
 But protect your mental models at all costs.
 You can outsource your coding, but you cannot outsource your understanding.